jpl922/IrisML/README.md

-Contains my first look at the Iris Data Set
+This Repository Contains all of my Machine Learning and Python data science tutorial projects